iTwin/itwinjs-core/docs/presentation/advanced/Diagnostics.md

 ### Getting diagnostics for all requests

 It's also possible to set up [PresentationManager]($presentation-backend) to retrieve diagnostics of every request made through it.
-This can be done by supplying diagnostics options, including the handler, when calling [PresentationManager.initialize]($presentation-backend).
+This can be done by supplying diagnostics options, including the handler, when calling [Presentation.initialize]($presentation-backend).

 ```ts
 [[include:Presentation.Diagnostics.Backend.PerManager]]